 - this tells you what the compiler is doing at different points, and can be inspected with https://github.com/icio/actiongraph.-debug-trace

-- this produces a trace, which can be visualised in a tool like Perfetto
+- this produces a trace, which can be visualized in a tool like Perfetto

-I found the trace view felt more familiar: at incident.io we debug things by reading traces all the time, and the Perfetto UI is really familiar if you’ve had to optimise JavaScript performance with the Chrome DevTools before.
+I found the trace view felt more familiar: at incident.io we debug things by reading traces all the time, and the Perfetto UI is familiar if you’ve had to optimize JavaScript performance with the Chrome DevTools before.

 So, with a clean cache, I ran go build ./cmd/app/ -debug-trace=tmp/trace.json